-Ethics, principles and values for CE: humanistic philosophy and Ubuntu; ethics and ethical conduct in relationship with communities; values that guide CE practice in the South African context; principles that guide CE practice in the South African context.
+Ethics, principles and values for CE: humanistic philosophy and Ubuntu; ethics and ethical conduct in relationship with communities.

-The Approaches and Process of CE: dimensions of community (social, political, economic, cultural, physical) and community issues; reciprocity and partnerships; the integrated and holistic approach to education and life-relating discipline\faculty based knowledge to real issues; stages (phases) of the CE process.
+The Approaches and Process of CE: dimensions of community (social, political, economic, cultural, physical) and community issues; reciprocity and partnerships; the integrated and holistic approach to education and life-relating discipline\faculty-based knowledge to real issues; stages (phases) of the CE process.

-Skills and Attributes for CE: critical thinking; problem solving; communication skills (written and verbal-interviewing, active listening); interaction and human relationships; discipline specific skills; attributes (from character, love for self and humanity, creativity, curiosity for knowledge - discipline\faculty and self) Challenges and Benefits of CE: Community, institution, faculty and students perspectives assignments; and oral presentation
+Skills and Attributes for CE: critical thinking; problem solving; communication skills (written and verbal-interviewing, active listening); interaction and human relationships; discipline specific skills; attributes (from character, love for self and humanity, creativity, curiosity for knowledge - discipline\faculty and self) Challenges and Benefits of CE: Community, institution, faculty and students' perspectives